Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 Recommended Equipment fee

-Starlink’s primary residential internet service is $120 per month.
-It’s expensive compared to other service providers, but at least it doesn’t come with any strings attached, like a mandatory commitment or contract.
-If you’re not impressed, you can cancel at any time.
+Starlink's primary residential internet service is $120 per month.
+It's expensive compared to other service providers, but at least it doesn't come with any strings attached, such as a mandatory commitment or a contract.
+If you're not impressed, you can cancel at any time.
 The bigger hurdle for many will be the upfront cost of the hardware.

 Unlike other providers that usually lease their equipment, Starlink requires you to buy the dish, accompanying router/gateway, and cables outright.
-The regular price for Starlink’s standard kit is $499; however, Starlink often discounts its equipment in certain areas, so you should check if your address qualifies for a reduced price.
+The regular price for Starlink's standard kit is $349; however, Starlink often offers discounts in certain areas, so check whether your address qualifies for a reduced price.

-In the first 30 days after activation, if you’re unhappy with the internet quality or it isn’t working in your location, you can return it to Starlink for a full refund.
+In the first 30 days after activation, if you're unhappy with the internet quality or it isn't working in your location, you can return it to Starlink for a full refund.
 After 30 days, they will be unlikely to accept it.
-However, since you own the equipment, you can sell and transfer ownership to someone else as a way to recoup your money.
+However, since you own the equipment, you can sell it and transfer ownership to someone else to recoup your costs.

-Starlink offers several other plans for its many different use cases, the other most popular being its Roam service plans that allow you to connect to Starlink’s network from anywhere in the U.S. and many places internationally.
-The expensive Priority plans are typically marketed for businesses and give customers the fastest speeds possible under an allotment of data.
+Starlink offers several other plans for its many use cases, the most popular being its Roam service, which lets you connect to Starlink's network from anywhere in the U.S. and many international locations.
+The expensive Priority plans are typically marketed to businesses and offer the fastest speeds available within a data allotment.

 T-Mobile 5G Home Internet Pricing